gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/networking/technologies/dcb/dcb-manage.md

     [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"):

-Para exibir o estado do bit disposto configuração, você pode usar o comando a seguir:
+Para exibir o estado da configuração de bit dedisposta, você pode usar o seguinte comando:

     Get-NetQosDcbxSetting